minvws/nl-mgo-app-ios/Packages/SharedCore/README.md

 ## Usage

-The FHIR Parser is a three step process.
+The HCIM parser is a three step process.

 ### Split the FHIR Bundle into FHIR Resources